-15. In a "Memo" dated July 27th, Wayne Bertsch, 2000 FHBA political affairs coordinator, communicated with Michael Reitmann, executive officer of the Lee County Building Industry Association, whose directly sponsored CCE is the Lee Building Industry Association PAC.
-Mr. Bertsch stated that the FHB-PAC (also known as the FHBA CCE) requests a \$500 contribution to candidate Harry Goode.
+19. Wayne Bertsch, 2000 FHBA Political Affairs Coordinator, wrote Michael Reitmann, executive officer of the Lee County Building Industry Association, in a July 27th memorandum, that the FHB PAC (also known as the FHBA CCE) requests a \$500 contribution to candidate Harry Goode.
 The message concludes with "Please act immediately and mail the contribution directly to the campaign.
 If you have any questions or problems please contact me, we are relying on this money being sent before Friday, August 4, 2000."

-16. On August 8th, Wayne Bertsch faxed Michael Reitmann.
+20. On August 8th, Wayne Bertsch faxed Michael Reitmann.
 This particular facsimile includes the names and addresses of five legislative candidates targeted by the FHBA CCE.
 The message concludes with "Please forward the contributions to my attention at the FHBA office.
 Thank you in advance for your assistance."

-17. In a "Memo" to Michael Reitmann, dated August 25th, Wayne Bertsch asks that a check in the amount of \$500 be prepared for legislative candidate Lee Constantine.
+21. In a "Memo" to Michael Reitmann, dated August 25th, Wayne Bertsch asks that a check in the amount of \$500 be prepared for legislative candidate Lee Constantine.
 The memo continues with "Please have this check overnighted to me Monday, August 28."
 The memo concludes with "Thank you in advance for assistance.
 Feel free to call me at 850-508-8894 if you have any questions."

-18. In an e-mail message from Wayne Bertsch to Michael Reitmann, dated October 6^{th} , Mr. Bertsch stated, "I need \$500 checks for the following candidates" and includes the name and addresses for three legislative candidates targeted by the FHBA CCE.
+22. In an e-mail message from Wayne Bertsch to Michael Reitmann, dated October 6th, Mr. Bertsch stated, "I need \$500 checks for the following candidates" and includes the name and addresses for three legislative candidates targeted by the FHBA CCE.
 The message concludes with "Please forward these checks to FHBA to my attention.
 You have been a great help this election cycle!
 Keep up the good work.
 Wayne."

-19. One of the records of communication is a facsimile from Wayne Bertsch to Jean Kaminsky dated September 8th.
-Ms. Kaminsky is the executive officer of the Home Builders Association of Lake County, whose directly sponsored CCE is the Home

-Builders Association of Lake County PAC.
+23. Commission staff also obtained a facsimile from Wayne Bertsch to Jean Kaminsky dated September 8th.
+Ms. Kaminsky is the executive officer of the Home Builders Association of Lake County, whose directly sponsored CCE is the Home Builders Association of Lake County PAC.
 This particular facsimile includes the names and addresses of four legislative candidates targeted by the FHBA CCE.
 The message concludes with "Please forward the contributions to my attention at the FHBA office.
 Thank you in advance for your assistance.

-20. Another communication record is that of an electronic mail message, dated September 14th, from Wayne Bertsch to David Peaden, executive officer of the Building Industry Association of West Florida, Inc., located in Escambia County, whose directly sponsored CCE is H.O.P.E.
-PAC.
-This particular facsimile begins with "FHBAPAC requests \$500 contributions for the following:" and includes the names and addresses of three legislative candidates targeted by the FHBA CCE.
+24. Another communication record is that of an electronic mail message, dated September 14th, from Wayne Bertsch to David Peaden, executive officer of the Building Industry Association of West Florida, Inc., located in Escambia County, whose directly sponsored CCE is HOPE PAC.
+This particular facsimile begins with "FHBA PAC requests \$500 contributions for the following:" and includes the names and addresses of three legislative candidates targeted by the FHBA CCE.
 The message concludes with "In order to not screw up the your upcoming Treasurers report, you can cut the checks on Monday and then please overnight to FHBA to my attention."